NotIntense/079extrafeatures/README.md

 When 079 gets to level 2, a message will appear (customizable from the .config) telling the player they can use .079noise to play a sound throughout the facilty

-When 079 gets to level 5, a message will appear (customizable from the .config) telling the player they can fake a MTF spawnwave by having C.A.S.S.I.E pick random NATO words and numbers from the .config and play them
+When 079 gets to level 5, a message will appear (customizable from the .config, And I suggest the numbering be through 1-15) telling the player they can fake a MTF spawnwave by having C.A.S.S.I.E pick random NATO words and numbers from the .config and play them

 The allowed NATO words are :